Last Updated on 13/08/2025

 Link Juice and Keyword Relationships

-In SEO, keywords are crucial for optimizing web pages and improving their search engine rankings.
+In SEO, keywords are crucial for optimizing web pages and improving search engine rankings.
 The more frequently and effectively they are used, the better a page will perform.

 For example, instead of using generic link text like “click here,” it is better to use keyword-rich text that relates to the content of the page being linked to.
 This approach will help generate more powerful PR for the landing pages and improve overall SEO performance.